TheTechBrothers/CampQuest/README.md

 Acceptance Criteria: Given I am a user (guest or registered), when I click on my desired school event, then the event’s location will appear, allowing me to copy the address and successfully navigate there.

+***Optional User Stories:***

+ First Storie
+Title: User creates an account on the website

+User Story: As a new CampQuest user, I want to register by creating a username and password so that the system can remember me and my data as well as grant me access to member-only features such as a favorites list.

+Acceptance Criteria: Given that I am a new user, when I press on either the sign-up tab or the “Create account” button on the log in page, then I will be able to successfully register myself by signing up with a username and password enabling me to log in with my chosen credentials in the future.

+Second Storie
+ Title: User adds college to favorites list

+User Story: As a registered CampQuest user, I want to have the ability to add certain colleges or universities to my favorites list, so I can quickly see the events from the campuses I favor.

+ Acceptance Criteria: Given I am a registered CampQuest user, when I press on my favorites list, then I will be presented with the list of colleges/universities I favorited and the ability to click on each one to see each campus’s events.

+Third Storie
+ Title: User purchases event tickets

+User Story: As a user, I want to be able to purchase event tickets through the website, so I can find and buy on CampQuest alone rather than finding on CampQuest and purchase the tickets on an external site.

+ Acceptance Criteria: Given I am a user (guest or registered), when I click on “buy tickets” for a particular event, then the website will take me through a checkout process where add the quantity of tickets to my cart and purchase the tickets with a debit or credit card.

+***2. Screens ***

+Login – Registered users sign into their account.
+Unregistered users on this page can choose either to create a new account or continue as a guest.

+Sign Up – User registers to become a CampQuest member.

+Search – User (guest or registered) can search for a college or university using the search bar.

+Contact Us – User (guest or registered) can contact the customer support line if they have any problems, questions, or concerns with the website.
+User can also contact the owners of the website by filling out a form.

+About Us – User (guest or registered) can read about CampQuest’s purpose as well as what you can find as you explore the website.